luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 - gene body coverage (RSeQC or QoRTs)
 - splice junction info obtained with QoRTs

-run `MultiQC` within the `alignment_QC` folder
+Go to the `alignment_QC` folder with the aligned QC files in and run: `multiqc .`

-Go to the folder with the aligned QC files in and simply run: `multiqc .` Compare this new MultiQC HTML report with the report on the trimmed, filtered & depleted alignment_QC.
+Compare the post alignment MultiQC HTML reports (1 using the raw unprocessed read with the report on the trimmed, filtered & depleted alignment_QC.

 Interpret the [HTML report](https://www.youtube.com/watch?v=qPbIlO_KWN0).